Sasanian defense lines: Apzut Kawat (Gilgilchay)

 The lines were constructed using a combination of mud brick, stone blocks, and baked bricks.
 The construction was carried out in three phases, extending to the end of the reign of Khusrow I, but was never actually completed.
 The defensive line is about 60 km in length, from the Caspian Sea to the foot of Mount Babadagh.
 In 1980, the Ghilghilchay wall was excavated by an expedition of Azeri archaeologists from the Institute of History of Azerbaijan.
-Not far from the Gilgilchay wall is the Shabran wall, located near Shabran village.
+Not far from the Gilgilchay wall is the Shabran wall, located near Shabaran village.

 Darial Gorge

 Darial Gorge (ʾlʾnʾn BBA Arrānān dar, ʾlʾnnTROA; meaning "Gate of the Alans"), located in the Caucasus, fell into Sasanian hands in 252/253 as the Sasanian Empire conquered and annexed Iberia.
 It was fortified by both Romans and Persians.
 The fortification was known as Gate of the Alans, Iberian Gates, and the Caucasian Gates.